-- This example installs am AM instance with as part of the TestSite01 site.
-Note that the configuration store details are the same as those used for the first server, since they are sharing the same DS instance. - The password specified in the --adminPwd option must be the same password used across the site. - Since the user store is not specified, Amster configures the configuration store as the user store. - Amster will create the directory specified in the --cfgDir option. - The cookie domain is specified in the --cookieDomain option.
-The cookie domain must be the same as the one used when installing the first instance, in this case, example.com.
-When unspecified, Amster sets the cookie domain to the URL of the AM instance, which is not optimal when having multiple instances in a site.
+- This example installs an AM instance with as part of the TestSite01 site.
+Note that the configuration store details are the same as those used for the first server, since they are sharing the same DS instance. - The password specified in the --adminPwd option must be the same password used across the site. - Since an identity store is not specified, Amster reuses the configuration store for identities. - Amster will create the directory specified in the --cfgDir option. - The DS instance in the example requires secure connections; therefore, the amster command specifies the 1636 port to connect to the store, and SSL.